vectordotdev/vector/docs/about/guarantees.md

 used for diagnostic purposes only.
 Therefore, losing the occassional event has little impact on your business.
 This affords you the opportunity to provision your pipeline towards performance, simplicity, and cost reduction.

-On the hand, if you're using your data to perform business critical functions, then data loss is not acceptable and therefore requires "at least once" deliery.
+On the other hand, if you're using your data to perform business critical functions, then data loss is not acceptable and therefore requires "at least once" deliery.

 To clarify, even though a source or sink is marked as "best effort" it does not mean Vector takes delivery lightly.
 In fact, once data is within the